jsdelivrbot/myCodeSnippets/cSharp.md

 }
 ```

-Additionally, the first module with Nancy should have the code.
+Additionally, the HomeModule.cs with Nancy should have the code.
 The beauty of Nancy is the ease of loading a "View", as seen below.
 Please note that a index.cshtml file is needed.
 ```csharp
 using Nancy;
 namespace ProjectCore